A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Mean-square convergence

-\end{definition} Besides mean-square consistency, the boundedness of the second moment of the numerical solution has to be proved.
-In the globally Lipschitz case, this is guaranteed by the linear growth bounds of the coefficients. \begin{definition} A numerical solution $\widetilde{X}(t_i)$ of SDE \eqref{eq:semi_linear_SDE} is mean-square bounded, if there exist $\Delta_0>0$ and a constant $\widetilde{K}(T,\Delta_0)>0$ such that for all $\Delta\in(0,\Delta_0]$ it holds that
+with $q_2 \geq 1/2$ and $q_1\geq q_2+1/2$. \end{definition} Besides mean-square consistency, the boundedness of the moments of the numerical solution has to be proved.
+In the globally Lipschitz case, this is guaranteed by the linear growth bounds of the coefficients. \begin{definition} A numerical solution $\widetilde{X}(t_i)$ of SDE \eqref{eq:semi_linear_SDE} has bounded moments, if for any $p \geq 1$, there exist $\Delta_0>0$ and $K>0$ such that for all $\Delta\in(0,\Delta_0]$ and $i=0,\ldots,n$, it holds that